 During January a brief move was made to Ipswich (31B), by the end of June D5038 was back at March.
 Whitsun Bank holiday found a number of Type 2s visiting Southend with excursions from the north London area, so noted were D5032/38/44 & 77.

-Condition July (ex-works from Derby): two-tone green livery with small yellow warning panels (similar to livery carried by D5233 onwards), red buffer beam, full size fuel & water tanks, straight sided sandboxes, two rung bogie mounted footsteps, gangway doors present, hand/footholds present, no blanking plates, cab roof ventilators sheeted over, all valencing present, engine exhaust above engine room, steam style shed plate on cab front (painted over).
+Condition July (ex-works from Derby): two-tone green livery with small yellow warning panels (similar to livery carried by D5233 onwards), red buffer beam, full size fuel & water tanks (no circular gauges), straight sided sandboxes, two rung bogie mounted footsteps, gangway doors present, hand/footholds present, no blanking plates, cab roof ventilators sheeted over, all valencing present, engine exhaust above engine room, steam style shed plate on cab front (painted over).

 After eight years on the Eastern Region, with the last six spent continuously at March it was time for D5038 to move on.
 During August it became one of the many Class 24s to move northward to the Stoke Division (D05), one of many locomotive reallocations that would push the diminishing LMR steam fleet towards its last stand, the North West area sheds.